-Recommendation 11 from the NIHR Strategic Review of Training is to allow NIHR CL posts (including badged/match-funded) to span Certificate of Completion of Training (CCT) or Certificate of Completion of Specialist Training for dentists (CCST).
+Recommendation 11 from the NIHR Strategic Review of Training is to allow NIHR CL posts (including badged/match-funded) to span Certificate of Completion of Training (CCT) / Certificate of Completion of Specialist Training (CCST).

 This recommendation has now been implemented.
-The guidance and application process for extensions beyond CCT/CCST is accessible to all NIHR CLs that are in post on or after 1 April 2019, i.e. the extension process is also available to NIHR CLs appointed in previous allocation years.
+The guidance and application process for extensions beyond CCT is accessible to all NIHR CLs that were either in post on or have been appointed from 1 April 2019.

 NIHR expects this extension process to be followed for NIHR-recognised, locally-funded (badged/match-funded) CL posts.

 Extensions are not automatically given; they are considered on a case-by-case basis and are not guaranteed to be granted.

 - The option to apply for an extension post-CCT is open to CLs in specialty training provided they are within the 4 year’s funding for the award.

 - If the trainee does not reach CCT by the end of the 4 year CL post period, then no extensions will be considered by the NIHR.